Klairm/Spotipy2YTmusic-playlists/README.md

     "client_secret":"your_client_secret_id_here"
 }
 ```
-Also 0auth is needed from google API, for more info visit [this link](https://developers.google.com/identity/protocols/oauth2)
+Also `client_secrets.json` is neeed which is taken from youtube API,for more info visit [this link](https://developers.google.com/identity/protocols/oauth2)

 ## Syntax: